oracle-livelabs/database/multipath_windows_mssqlserverworkloads/attach_block_storage_windows_with_multipath_io_enabled/attach_block_storage_windows_with_multipath_io_enabled.md

         <copy>diskspd -d60 -t4 -o64 -b8k -r -Sh D: > c:\TestRandomReads.txt

+  > Note: The parameter -b8K - SQL Server stores data in the pages, and these pages' size is 8KB; therefore, we will set the block size parameter as 8KB.
+Hence we have chosen the -b8K size.

    Open the **CMD** as administration and browse to the path where **diskspd.exe** file is available and run the diskspd command.
 The example is shown below.

   ![diskspd extract](./images/diskspdresults.png "diskspd extract")